Nothing conjures up carefree summer days like cycling to the shore with a towel and a good book in a bike basket.

 Before You Ride

 The Hamptons draw big crowds on the weekends, and that means traffic.
-To get the most fun and relaxation out of your ride, follow these tips:
+Follow these tips for a hassle-free ride:

 - Avoid Route 27

 Although the shoulders are wide, this main artery through the Hamptons is the least scenic and most congested.
 Wherever possible, ride your bike on roads north and south of the highway.